Agamiru/swisscom_api_consumer/README.md

 ## How To Run Application using Docker
 - Ensure docker exists on your machine.
 - Change directory to root (of this application).
-- if necessary, run `chmod u+x test.sh` to enable permissions to run this script.
+- If necessary, run `chmod u+x test.sh` to enable permissions to run this script.
 - Run `./test.sh`

 ## How To Run Application without Docker